PROJECT: Climate risk financing for Africa

-This CDKN project will assist ARC to inform better understanding of the feasibility of developing a model XCF adaptation criteria and investment plan template that could be used as the basis for several funding tranches to a country, should evidence of increasing severe and frequent extreme weather events emerge.
-There are three other pillars of work that will be undertaken by others to develop the XCF.
+This CDKN project assisted ARC to inform better understanding of the feasibility of developing a model XCF adaptation criteria and investment plan template that could be used as the basis for several funding tranches to a country, should evidence of increasing severe and frequent extreme weather events emerge.
+There are three other pillars of work that were undertaken by others to develop the XCF.

-- Conduct country case studies to assess current adaptation planning best practices and capacity to absorb XCF funding.
-The countries studied will be Burkina Faso, Ethiopia, Kenya, Malawi, Rwanda, Senegal and Zambia.
+- Conducted country case studies to assess current adaptation planning best practices and capacity to absorb XCF funding.
+The countries studied were Burkina Faso, Ethiopia, Kenya, Malawi, Rwanda, Senegal and Zambia.

-- Determine the evaluation criteria and standards that investment plans should meet to qualify for XCF funding, specifically; producing an XCF investment plan template, recommendations on plan approval, implementation and monitoring standards and criteria to ensure quality of adaptation plans.
+- Determined the evaluation criteria and standards that investment plans should meet to qualify for XCF funding, specifically; produced an XCF investment plan template, recommendations on plan approval, implementation and monitoring standards and criteria to ensure quality of adaptation plans.

-If successful, this project, supported by Kulima and the Frankfurt School – UNEP Collaborating Centre for Climate and Sustainable Energy Finance, will shape the structure of the XCF’s criteria for adaptation plans and fiduciary compliance for African members states of ARC wishing to access the facility.
+This project, supported by Kulima and the Frankfurt School – UNEP Collaborating Centre for Climate and Sustainable Energy Finance, aimed to help shape the structure of the XCF’s criteria for adaptation plans and fiduciary compliance for African members states of ARC wishing to access the facility.

 Read the project brief: